-$^{^{33}}$ See Hoffman et al. (1994) and Cox and Sadiraj (2012) for (almost double blind) experimental designs similar to the one employed here.
-Appendix A discusses alternative designs more suitable for the case where the XY-test is used as a tool in computer-supported experiments to address research questions in which distributional preferences play an important role, to control for subject pool effects, or to help to interpret data from other (unrelated) experiments.
-Those alternative protocols might be regarded as more problematic in terms of experimenter demand and audience effects but have advantages in other dimensions (an important one being that subjects are motivated
+$^{^{25}}$ See Hoffman et al. (1994) and Cox and Sadiraj (2012) for (almost double blind) experimental designs similar to the one employed here.
+Appendix A discusses alternative designs more suitable for the case where the EET is used as a tool in computer-supported experiments to address research questions in which distributional preferences play an important role, to control for subject pool effects, or to help to interpret data from other (unrelated) experiments.
+Those alternative protocols might be regarded as more problematic in terms of experimenter demand and audience effects but have advantages in other dimensions (an important one being that subjects are motivated to think about their decisions carefully and make choices that reflect their true preferences even when the preference elicitation procedure is only one of several tasks in an experiment).